Introduction & Basics

 Undertank Heater (UTH - not covered here)

 Fixtures are what the bulb goes into; it’s the casing that hold the bulb and that plugs into the wall.
-There are two main types of fixtures – florescent tubes and screw-in.
+There are three main types of fixtures – florescent tubes, complete set, and screw-in.
 Florescent tube lights are the long skinny tubes that you see in any commercial building, while screw-in types are the ones you buy for use around your home that come with a single metal base.
-LEDs are newer and are gaining steam, but are still relatively expensive.
+LEDs are newer and some of the fixtures that use them are sold as a complete set.

 Florescent fixtures can never be used for heating - they are designed to run cool and the bulbs do not produce more than a few degrees of heat that vents out the top.
 Florescent lights are only for daytime viewing and can also be used with specialty UVB bulbs.
 These types of lights are what come standard on larger aquarium hoods and are referred to as “strip lights”.